 Dodgers shortstop Maury Wills singles to center off future Hall of Famer Robin Roberts, becoming the first batter to hit on artificial turf in a major league game.
 The Astrodome's new playing surface, originally called Chemgrass by its manufacturer, the Monsanto Company, couldn't be made quickly enough, so the season begins with the artificial material only on the infield with the outfield remaining painted dirt until July.

 Denny Doyle's first-inning single is the only hit allowed by Nolan Ryan when he blanks the Phillies at Shea Stadium, 7-0.
-The 23 year-old Mets right-hander ties Jerry Koosman's 1968 mark with 15 strikeouts, but Tom Seaver will break the short-lived record, whiffing 19 Padres later in the week.
+The 23 year-old right-hander ties the Mets' mark established by Jerry Koosman's 1968 mark with 15 strikeouts, but Tom Seaver will break the short-lived record, whiffing 19 Padres later in the week.

 For the first time in franchise history, the Yankees play a night game at Yankee Stadium on Opening Day.
 The Bronx Bombers, behind the three hitter by thrown Steve Kline, beat the Brewers in the Bronx ballpark, 3-0.

 In the top of the 11th inning in San Francisco’s 4-3 victory over Atlanta at Candlestick Park, Dave Rader completes an unusual unassisted double play for a catcher.
 After catching an attempted sacrifice bunt which is popped up with Braves runners on first and second base, the Giants' backstop races to second base and steps on the bag before Sonny Jackson, who had headed toward third on contact, can get back.